kryptokrauts/aepp-sdk-java/docs/usage-guides/contracts.md

 For some types there is also a reverse mapping implemented.
 To make use of this you have to call the `getMappedResult` method of the SophiaTypeTransformer and provide the expected type explicitely.

+If want full type support, please refer to the [contraect-maven-plugin](https://github.com/kryptokrauts/contraect-maven-plugin) which will generate a class out of your contract with all types and methods under the hood to easily interact with your contract.

 | **Sophia type** | **Java type** | **Sophia example value** |
 | ----------- | ----------- | ----------- |
 | address | `String` | `ak_2gx9MEFxKvY9vMG5YnqnXWv1hCsX7rgnfvBLJS4aQurustR1rt` |